ASR: Attention-alike Structural Re-parameterization: Introduction

 \section{Introduction}

-The structural re-parameterization (SRP) technique \cite{ding2021diverse,ding2021repvgg,hu2022online,wang2022repsr,Guo20, Cao20} is an efficient neural network technology that decouples training and inference, greatly facilitating the deployment of Deep Neural Networks (DNNs) in practical applications and possessing excellent potential for industrial implementation.
-During the training phase, for a given backbone network, SRP increases the model's representation power by adding multiple branches or specific layers with various neural network components to the backbone.
-During the inference phase, the added branches or layers can be merged into the parameters of the backbone network through some equivalent transformations, enabling significant performance improvement without any additional parameters or computational costs.
-Specifically,
+The structural re-parameterization (SRP) technique \cite{Guo20,Cao20,ding2021repvgg,hu2022online,wang2022repsr} is a type of efficient neural network technology that decouples training and inference, greatly facilitating the deployment of Deep Neural Networks (DNNs) in practical applications and possessing excellent potential for industrial implementation.
+It increases the model's representation power for a given backbone network by adding multiple branches or specific layers with various neural network components to the backbone during the training phase, while during the inference phase, the added branches or layers can be merged into the parameters of the backbone network through some equivalent transformations, enabling performance improvement without any additional parameters or computational costs.
+Specifically, for an input $x$, a branch layer $\mathbf{T}_\theta$ with learnable parameters $\theta$, and a layer on the backbone $\mathbf{B}_{\hat{\theta}}$ (usually a convolutional filter with a sufficiently large kernel size \cite{ding2021diverse}), if there are transformations $h$ and $g$ such that